 What’s The Verdict?

-If somebody out there announces a new anticancer vitamin pill or a fancy chemo-free treatment, do not sign up.
+If someone announces a new anticancer vitamin pill or a fancy chemo-free treatment, do not sign up.
 Double check the terminology used.
 Beware of misnomers as in the case of laetrile and vitamin B17.

-While battling cancer, above strength and courage, what you’d need is awareness.
+When battling cancer, above strength and courage, what you’d need is awareness.
 You deserve the best of the treatments available, but not without your consent.
-If an oncologist prescribes a dozen pills, ask them what each one does.
+If a physician prescribes a dozen pills, ask them what each one does.

 Read about every medicine, its side effects, recommended dosage, etc., on FDA web pages, reputed forums, or even books.
 Be alert and aware of what’s going into your body.